Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Preliminaries

-In particular, the number of expected I-Q values at the receiver (denoted as $n$) indicates the amount of bits that can be recovered through a single complex I-Q value.
+In particular, the number of expected I-Q values at the receiver (denoted as $n$) indicates the number of bits that can be recovered through a single complex I-Q value.
 In general, we can recover $\log_{2}{n}$ bits from $n$ symbols, and thus, with reference to Fig.~\ref{fig:iq_image} showing the I-Q plane of a \ac{BPSK} modulation, we can recover $n=2$ bits, i.e., $\left[ i=-1, q=0 \right]$ (b=0) and $\left[ i=1, q=0 \right]$ (b=1).
 We also notice that the values of the I-Q samples at the receiver always differ from those at the transmitter because of noise introduced by the hardware components of the devices and the fluctuations of the wireless channel between the transmitter and the receiver.
-To recover the original transmitted symbol, the receiver associates to the received I-Q sample the expected symbol whose distance from the received one is the shortest.
-Thus, the higher the impact of noise, the higher the chance that a received I-Q sample is associated with the wrong expected symbol, leading to an error and therefore to a higher \ac{BER}.
+To recover the original transmitted symbol, the receiver associates the expected symbol with the received I-Q sample whose distance from the received one is the shortest.
+Thus, the higher the noise impact, the higher the chance that a received I-Q sample is associated with the wrong expected symbol, leading to an error and, therefore, a higher \ac{BER}.
 At the same time, with a given noise profile affecting the communication channel, the higher the modulation order $n$, the higher the amount of expected symbols and, thus, the higher the \ac{BER}.
-This is the rationale for the use of lower-order modulation schemes for communication links affected by high levels of noise, such as satellite transmissions and mobile indoor applications.
+The rationale described above is adopted by lower-order modulation schemes, e.g., communication links affected by high noise levels, such as satellite transmissions and mobile indoor applications.
 The intuition driving our work is that the collective displacement of I-Q samples from the expected one can be used to discriminate the presence of various levels of intentional interference, i.e., jamming, affecting the communication link.
 We will provide more details about our approach in Section~\ref{sec:methodology}.